ideus-biz/kcms/README.md

 It downloads and installs all required packages.

-and open a newly created document root folder of `my-app`, and run PHP internal server:
+Open a newly created document root folder of `my-app`, and run PHP internal server:

-> cd my-app/public
+> cd ./my-app/public
 > php -S localhost:8080

 If everything done write you can see a page at http://localhost:8080/